by Barbara Nosal, PhD, LMFT, LADC, and Heather Senior Monroe, MSW, LCSW

 Transparency is essential in an authentic relationship.
-This means one is honest and direct with feelings.
+This means one is honest and direct with their feelings while speaking truth in a respectful manner.
 In addition, active listening demonstrates the other person is important to you.
-This is key, while speaking truth in a respectful manner.

 Relationships aren’t always easy.
 When the other person triggers you, manage your emotional reactivity (through mindfulness).
 Reflect on whether the issue is yours or about the other person.
 Recognize when your reaction is stress-induced or a response to your own childhood trauma.
 Share your story.
 This is not a way to blame, but to reveal your true self.
 It is important to be clear about what you are feeling.
 Therefore, you leave the conversation feeling clear and free of resentment.